Updated: Oct 21, 2020

 Image courtesy of Christie's.

-During the two years when I was collaborating with the Streaming Museum to produce an online exhibition that shows the creative process of the American computer art pioneer John F. Simon Jr..
+During the two years when I collaborated with the Streaming Museum to produce an online exhibition that shows the creative process of the American computer art pioneer John F. Simon Jr..
 The following paragraphs, written in 2014, records one of my visits to John’s studio: I should have conducted a studio visit with John at the end of 2012.
-After numerous snowstorms in New York, we finally got to travel to John’s home at Chester on a lovely sunny day.
+After numerous snowstorms in New York, we finally traveled to John’s home at Chester on a lovely sunny day.
 I went on the trip with one particular question in mind: how does he make the connection between meditation practice and computer software work?
 From far, we saw a nicely built modern architecture sitting in front of a grove, in the middle of a large piece of land covered by a thick layer of snow.
 Thirty feet away next to it, John took a small house as a studio for his daily meditation and artwork production.
 The inner space of the studio was structured in industrial style.
 The high ceiling shuffled by steel frames; the walls were simply painted white; the various half-carved harsh materials spread on numerous large workbenches.
-All gave the impression that we were standing in the corner of the factory – yet clean and nicely arranged – instead of an artist’s studio.
+All gave the impression that we were standing in a factory's corner – yet clean and nicely arranged – instead of an artist's studio.
 A few prototypes in fragment were hanging on the wall facing the main entrance gave a glimpse of John’s new large painting in progress.
 One can hardly imagine that an artist would need to operate so many heavy machines to make his paintings.
 Some of John’s early works were made on a laser cut machine that he rarely uses today.
 In our conversation about his knowledge about materials, to my surprise, the artist’s selection of materials was entirely based on his sensibility in colors.
 “For the same color, different materials provide different density.
 For instance, the HDU and the foam insulation don’t provide the same white.
 Painting is all about colors!”
 No one could imagine that the artist had to undertake such a complicated and meticulous process to create his works.
 The process starts with a daily meditation practice that John would sit in silence in his studio, letting his unconsciousness navigate deliberately until a drawing emerges in his mind.

 John F. Simon Jr., Moment of Expansion, 2014.
 HDU, Trupan, acrylic paint & plastic laminate.
 487.68 x 274.32 x 20.32 cm.
 Image courtesy of Streaming Museum and the artist.